-RESCHEDULED PRACTICAL EXAMINATIONS POLICY: BELL RINGER POLICY
+RESCHEDULED PRACTICUM EXAMINATIONS POLICY: BELL RINGER POLICY

-- Students who fail to attend the regularly scheduled exam will receive a notation on their transcript of "incomplete (INC)" by the Office of the Registrar. - A rescheduled bell ringer exam fee will be charged to the student's account (see Fees and Financial Information:Additional Fees). - 3.
-Students will receive an email notification indicating the date and time of their rescheduled examination. - 4.
-If a student fails to attend a rescheduled examination they will receive a grade of zero unless they submit supporting documentation to the Office of Academic Affairs within three business days of the missed exam. - 5.
+- Students who fail to attend the regularly scheduled exam will receive a notation on their transcript of "incomplete (INC)" by the Office of the Registrar. - 2.
+A rescheduled bell ringer exam fee will be charged to the student's account (see Fees and Financial Information: Additional Fees). - 3.
+Students who missed the practicum bell ringer must contact their instructor to schedule an opportunity to complete a rescheduled bell ringer (if permitted) during the rescheduled exam period.
+The instructor will provide the eligible students with a date and time of the rescheduled opportunity. - 4.
+If a student fails to attend a rescheduled examination they will receive a grade of zero unless they submit supporting documentation to the Office of Academic Affairs via studenthelpdesk@ccnm.edu within 24 hours of the missed exam. - 5.
 A three-person administrative panel will review the supporting documentation submitted by the student and they will inform the student of their decision within seven business days.